 Medical devices, such as intravenous drips, urinary catheters and wound drains, can be associated with infections if not looked after properly, especially when you go home from hospital with a device in place.

-For information about how you can prevent infection, read the below brochures and fact sheets:
+A device that you may go home with is a Peripherally Inserted Central Catheter (PICC).
+For information about how you can prevent infection if you go home with a PICC, read the following brochures and fact sheets:

 - PICC brochure - adult (PDF 120KB)

 - PICC fact sheet - adult (PDF 203KB)